sidsaurav/authocate-server/readme.md

 You can add your own protected endpoints by using `authorise` middleware which takes in a JWT token as its argument.
 Below code snippet will explain the usage clearly

+Make sure to use application/json as content-type in the header of your request.

 ```js
 const { authorize } =  require('authocate-server')